 What has he done?

 Ling got his start in community radio, fell into an independent community newspaper, then a national independent newspaper, before finally freelancing full-time.
 His work ethic is somewhere between "workaholic" and "obsessive compuslive."

-Ling has repeatedly got the stories that nobody else has, with a dozen-odd national exclusives under his belt, he's graced the frontpages of both national papers, been on the country's top political panel, and once trended on Twitter.
+Ling has repeatedly got the stories that nobody else has, with dozens of national exclusives under his belt, he's repeatedly graced the frontpages of both national papers, been on the country's top political panel, and once trended on Twitter.
 He's done everything from mobile to court reporting, feature writing, investigative muckracking and all sorts inbetween.

-Working as a lone gun in the industry since 2012, Ling became one of the go-to journalists for coverage of the Montreal student protests, a trusted voice on the Quebec provincial election, a tireless pundit on the Liberal leadership race, an avid House of Commons watcher and a know-it-all on virtually every aspect of government policy -- everything from Canada's role in Africa to mining policy -- all wrapped in sarcastic wit and irreverence.
+Working as a lone gun in the industry since 2012, Ling became one of the go-to journalists for coverage of the Montreal student protests, a trusted voice on the Quebec provincial election, self-loathing Question Period-watcher, an avid House of Commons watcher and a know-it-all on virtually every aspect of government policy -- everything from Canada's role in Africa to mining policy -- all wrapped in sarcastic wit and irreverence.